Lambert's problem in orbital dynamics: a self--contained introduction: Preliminary background

 The point where the axes of symmetry intersect each other is known as the \textit{center} of the conic and we shall denote it by

 Setting $x=x_O$ in \eqref{eq:Xcoord} it is possible to solve for $y$ to obtain

 which, in the elliptic case $0<e<1$, yields the value of the $y$ coordinate of the point in the ellipse located vertically above/below the center $O$.
-The \textit{semi--minor} axis is defined as the distance
+The length of the \textit{semi--minor} axis is defined as the distance

 From the discussion above, it follows that the distance between the center $O$ and either of the foci is given by

 From the final equality above, we can also write the distance between the focus and the directrix in terms of the length of the semi--major axis and the eccentricity as